ATDevOutreach/USSDCodeChallenge/README.md

   - Additional rules MAY be provided on the code challenge and will vary for each challenge
   - You are free to use all manner of tools
   - Successive interviews for projects MAY be run to satisfy participating Africa's Talking Partners

+## Code Challenge Bounty:
+  - Project worth 300$ for USSD App creation + Deployment
+  - Possible developer job based on completion of USSD App
+  - Airtime and Swag for the first 100 successful participants

 ## Task
 - Create a USSD application, using the [Africa's Talking API](https://africastalking.com/) and [Simulator](), that has the following menus and sub menus: